 Reuse-A-Shoe

-The Reuse-A-Shoe program is another shoe recycling program.
+The Reuse-A-Shoe program, just like a few might be aware of, is another shoe recycling program.
 As the name implies, they are dedicated to making shoes out of your old shoes.
-So, if you have some old shoes that are good enough for one more go-’round, send them into them and they will do their best to give them new life.
+Therefore, if you have some old shoes that are good enough for one more go-around, send them into them and they will do their best to give them a new life.

 Ebay

-If you cannot think of any good uses for your old shoes or if you want something more novel than just finding a new pair of shoes, go onto eBay and see what kind of price you can get.
-Often times the asking price is very low because people think no one will be interested in buying their used pair of shoes.
+If you cannot think of any good uses for your old running or walking shoes or if you want something more novel than just finding a new pair of shoes, simply go onto eBay and see what kind of price you can get.
+Generally speaking, oftentimes the asking price is very low because people think no one will be interested in buying their used pair of running or walking shoes.

 FAQs